rankgun/application-centre/readme.md

 > [!TIP]
 > As a RankGun customer, use the loader scripts available for download in your [Workspace](https://www.rankgun.works/workspace/), which will pre-fill the necessary details and automatically update.

 Before using, you must enable a few Experience Settings - namely, Security -> Allow HTTP Requests and Allow Loading Third Party Assets.
-Be sure to enable datastore for cooldown logic.
+Be sure to enable "enable studio access to api services" for cooldown logic if you wish to develop on studio.

 ## Development